-This COVID19: Risk Assessment and Action Plan document sets out the decisions taken and measures put in place to prepare for the full re-opening of the school and ensure the school continues to operate in a safe way.
-This risk assessment should be undertaken in conjunction with the guidance on school reopening issued by the Department for Education: https://www.dov.uk/government/publications.action.ac
+This COVID19 Risk Assessment and Action Plan document sets out the decisions taken and measures put in place to keep children, staff and other stakeholders safe during the period of lockdown from 5th November 2020.
+This risk assessment should be undertaken in conjunction with the guidance on school reopening issued by the Department for Education as well as education and childcare settings (new national restrictions from 5th November 2020).